Skip to main content

 Which company has more employees?

-Coursera has approximately 1300 employees, while Great Learning AI has approximately 500+.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Coursera has about 1300 employees; Great Learning AI has about 500+.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Coursera and Great Learning AI competitors?